Skip to content Skip to footer navigation

 Public hospital policies

-The other type of basic hospital cover is a public hospital policy, these provide cover in a public hospital only.
-The only difference between this cover and what you get under Medicare is that you can choose your own doctor.
+These provide cover in a public hospital only.
+Again, the only difference between this cover and what you get under Medicare is that you can choose your own doctor.
 You'll still have to join public hospital waiting lists, and generally, you get the same treatment as public patients.

 If you want a higher level of hospital cover, look for Bronze, Silver or Gold hospital insurance.